louisethorpe/louisethorpe.github.io/_posts/2023-10-19-digitaltapshoe.markdown

 # The Audio Part

+*All the code for the audio generation, filters and effects were all coded by me using the Bela platform and written in C++.*

 For the audio output, I decided I wanted two different modes: drums and tones.
 For the drums, each sensor would trigger a different drum sound - kick, snare, toms and hithat.
 Each of these were synthesised from scratch using a simple wave and/or noise input with an altered envelope and varying filters to replicate the desired sound.
-For exmaple, for the hithat, I generated some white noise, made the envelope sharp and quick and then ran the sound through a high pass filter that I had also coded up in C++.
+For exmaple, for the hithat, I generated some white noise, made the envelope sharp and quick and then ran the sound through a high pass filter.
 Sweet, that's a quick explanation of the drums.
 I sped through this section because the tones are where the audio gets cool and a bit more experimentative.

+To create the tones, we start with a wavetable input and users choice of wave from sawtooth and sine wave.
+Switching between the tones and adding any audio effects could be done using Bela's default GUI.
+(I did try to make my own interface, it looked nice, but ultimately I was trying to re-invent the wheel and just went back to the default choice).
+In the GUI, the tone's attack, delay and release envelope parameters were all changeable - sustain had to remain at zero however to prevent the tone continuing on indefinitely.

+I offered a few filtering/effect options to add on top of the tones as well.
+The first was a simple low pass filter, the second was distortion and the last was reverb.
+The low pass filter was straight forward and allowed for change for the envelope, filter sensitivity and resonance.

+## Distortion

+## Reverb

+# Not a bug, but a feature